 Treating CI as a “Black Box”

 The most damaging habit is to rely on the CI team to “fix the pipeline” whenever something breaks.
-Empower the new hire to read logs, search error messages, and ask the right questions.
+On top of that, empower the new hire to read logs, search error messages, and ask the right questions.
 It’s a skill that pays dividends.

 Practical Tips / What Actually Works